 What’s going on?
 Two things: there are many more motorcycles on the roads than before, and most states’ helmet laws have been repealed in the past 10 years.
 Today, only 20 states have full motorcycle helmet laws.

 What would happen if motorcycle death increases equaled instead of grossly outpaced passenger vehicle death count increases?
 Here’s how the numbers would change if we used an adjusted death count:

 - The adjusted 2005 death rate would be only 1.39, which would mean a one third increase in the death rate reduction from 2005.

 - The adjusted 2005 death rate would only be 0.1% higher than the adjusted 2004 rate.

 Road safety nanny state types nostalgically look back on the days of the old national 55 mph limit.
 Look at this chart, showing actual death rates against time:

 Notice how roads today are substantially safer today than in ’74, when the 55 mph limit started?
 (This is a separate point deserving more research, but also notice how the death rate flattened–didn’t meaningfully improve–in the 8 years following the 55 mph limit and actually turned back the excellent safety improvement record from 1966-1973?
-Is this causation or correlation?
-That question deserves more research.)
+Is this causation or correlation?)

-Also note how we are starting to hit against the law of diminishing returns: the closer the death rate gets to 0, the more difficult it becomes to slice off further deaths.
+Also note how we are starting to hit against the law of diminishing returns: the closer the death rate gets to 0, the more difficult it becomes to further reduce the rate using the same techniques.